-Now when I say "advanced", I don't mean beyond comprehension so complex and difficult to understand, I just mean something a little bigger, that took some more effort.
+Now, when I say "advanced", I don't mean beyond comprehension, so complex and difficult to understand, I just mean something a little bigger, that took some more effort.
 None of these are big projects (with the exception of the API), and once again, none of these I expected to release when I made them.

 I was hired to create a backend system for a Discord server.
 I won't disclose which one, but it is a large server with 8k+ members.
 Unfortunately, this API was never used, and therefore I partly scrapped the project.
-It might be my biggest project, and is still unfinished to this day.
+It might be my biggest project, and it is still unfinished to this day.
 I will say, I am glad to leave it behind!
 I only organized a tiny bit, which made everything so much harder.
-But I have learned, and now all my projects are properly organized, with sepete files and directories, comments, etc. I am not linking a github repo for it, as this community is still up and running, and I am still creating for them.
-Below are some images of the code though!
+But I have learned, and now all my projects are properly organized, with separate files and directories, comments, etc. I am not linking a GitHub repo for it, as this community is still up and running, and I am still creating for them.
+Below are some images of the code, though!

 I made Tic Tac Toe, using the pygame library for visualization/UI.
 Pretty simple, just a lot of repetitive lines for win checks and variable naming.
 Fun little project for practice!

-No, its not for Fisch.
+No, it's not for Fisch.

 Another simple little fun game.
 Very much unfinished, as I got busy and slowly forgot about it.
 The core mechanics work well though!